 Joints that become restricted force your body into dysfunctional movement patterns — abusing surrounding tissues or irritating nearby nerves.
 Chiropractic adjustments add motion back to these stuck joints to restore ease of movement and nerve function.

 We understand not everyone feels comfortable with getting a chiropractic adjustment and in some cases there are even better options.
 Some of the more gentle joint mobilization options we may substitute are Flexion Distraction or McKenzie Exercises.

-Elite athletes and professional sports teams depend on Low Level Laser Therapy (LLLT) for its ability to enhance tissue recovery and speed up injury healing time.
-LLLT stimulates your mitochondria (your cellular engine) to produce ATP (cellular fuel).
+Elite athletes and professional sports teams depend on laser therapy for its ability to enhance tissue recovery and speed up injury healing time.
+Laser therapy stimulates your mitochondria (your cellular engine) to produce ATP (cellular fuel).
 Since more energy is now available, the cell may utilize this fuel to function or operate more efficiently, including its ability to heal.